firebase/firebaseui-web/README.md

 npm test
 ```

-Alternatively, the unit tests can be run manually by running:
+Alternatively, the unit tests can be run manually by running

 ```bash
 npm run serve